perlmaster/perlstuff/README.md

-find-class.pl - Find *.class files in directories and jar files specified by CLASSPATH follow-symlinks.pl - resolve symbolic links until you get to the final path tput-size.pl - use the tput command to determine the size of the terminal
+find-class.pl - Find *.class files in directories and jar files specified by CLASSPATH follow-symlinks.pl - resolve symbolic links until you get to the final path tput-size.pl - use the tput command to determine the size of the terminal compute_file_age.pl - compute the age of a file

 the other files in this repository are files that are "required" by the above named scripts